Chukotka Autonomous Okrug: Soviet period

-From 1919 onwards, the region was subject to collectivization and resettlement of the indigenous people.
+Chukotka was subject to collectivization and resettlement of the indigenous people, but this process started later and was less extreme than in other parts of the Soviet Union.

 When Nazi Germany attacked the Soviet Union in 1941, everything was done to start tin production as quickly as possible in Chukotka.
 Mining rapidly developed, and this industry would become its economic base.
 Also during the war, geologists discovered large reserves of gold that would be mined in the 1950s.

 The Chukotka National Okrug (later Autonomous Okrug) was created in 1930 and was originally subordinated to Far Eastern Krai.
 In 1932, Kamchatka Oblast was created within the Far Eastern Krai (later Khabarovsk Krai) and was given jurisdiction over Chukotka from 1932 to 1953.
 Since the formation of Magadan Oblast from the northern parts of Khabarovsk Krai in 1953, Chukotka was administratively subordinated to the region.

-Post-Soviet period
+Russian Federation period

 In 1991, Chukotka declared its separation to become a subject of the Russian Federation in its own right, a move that was confirmed by the Constitutional Court of the Russian Federation in 1993.

 From 2001 to 2008, Roman Abramovich was the Governor of Chukotka.
 He invested billions of rubles, including his own money, into the Chukotka economy by developing its infrastructure, schools, and housing.
 This has helped to double the GDP of the region and to more than triple the income of its residents.
 In 2004, Abramovich tried to resign from this position but was reappointed governor for another term by Vladimir Putin.
-In early July 2008, it was announced that President Dmitry Medvedev had accepted Abramovich's latest request to resign as governor of Chukotka, although his various charitable activities in the region would continue.
+In early July 2008, it was announced that President Dmitry Medvedev had accepted Abramovich's latest request to resign as governor of Chukotka.
+He had visited the region only once in 2008.
 In the period 2000–2006 the average salaries in Chukotka increased from about US$165 (€117/£100) per month in 2000 to US$826 (€588/£500) per month in 2006.

 On 11 July 2008, Dmitry Medvedev nominated Roman Kopin to be the governor.
 On 13 July, the local legislators unanimously confirmed Kopin as the next governor of Chukotka.
+As of 2023, Vladislav Kuznetsov is the current governor of the Chukotka Autonomous Okrug.

 Economy

 Chukotka has large reserves of oil, natural gas, coal, gold, and tungsten, which are slowly being mined, but much of the rural population survives on subsistence reindeer herding, whale hunting, and fishing.
 The urban population is employed in mining, administration, construction, cultural work, education, medicine, and other occupations.

-The largest companies in the region include Chukotka Mining and Geological Company (Kinross Gold), Severnoye zoloto, Mayskoye Gold Mining Company (Polymetal), FSUE Chukotsnab.
+The largest companies in the region include Chukotka Mining and Geological Company (Highland Gold), Severnoye zoloto, Mayskoye Gold Mining Company (Polymetal), FSUE Chukotsnab.
 In April 2022, Kinross announced that it was selling 100% of its Russian assets following other international companies obliged to exit the Russian economy.